Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Methodology

-\textbf{Black-box Invariance:} This is the same as implementation invariance defined in \cite{intgrad}.
+\textbf{Black-box Invariance:} This is the same as implementation invariance defined in \citep{intgrad}.
 Essentially, if two models have exactly the same behavior on all inputs then their explanations should also be the same.
 Since, our method is model agnostic with only query access to the model it is easy to see that it satisfies this property if the same environments are created.

 \textbf{Unidirectionality:} This is a new property, but as we argue that this is a natural one to have.
 Loosely speaking, unidirectionality would measure how consistently the sign of the predictor for a feature is maintained for the same or close by examples by an explanation method.
-This is a natural metric \cite{miller2018explanation}, which from an algorithmic recourse \cite{algorec} perspective is also highly desirable.
+This is a natural metric \citep{miller2018explanation}, which from an algorithmic recourse \citep{algorec} perspective is also highly desirable.
 For instance, recommending a person to increase their salary to get a loan and then recommending to another person with a very similar profile to decrease their salary for the same outcome makes little sense.

 We define the unidirectionality $\Upsilon$ as a measure of how consistent the sign of the attribution for a particular feature in a local explanation is when varying neighborhoods for the same example or when considering different close by examples.
-In particular, given $m$ attributions for each of $d$ features denoted by $w_1^{(1)},...,w_{m}^{(d)}$ the unidirectionality metric for an example is:
+As such, given $m$ attributions for each of $d$ features denoted by $w_1^{(1)},...,w_{m}^{(d)}$ the metric for an example is:

 where $|.|$ stands for absolute value.
-Clearly, the more consistent the signs for the attribution of a particular feature across $m$ realizations/explanations the higher the value, where the maximum value can be one.
+Clearly, the more consistent the signs for the attribution of a particular feature across $m$ attributions the higher the value, where the maximum value can be one.
 If equal number of attributions have different signs for all features then $\Upsilon$ will be zero, the lowest possible value.
-This property thus measures how intuitively consistent (ignoring magnitude) the explanations are and compliments the other properties mentioned above.
-Given its sole focus on the sign of the attributions it also compliments attributional robustness metrics \cite{attrobust,attrrobustenh}.
+This property thus measures how intuitively consistent (ignoring magnitude) the explanations are.
+Given its sole focus on the sign of the attributions it compliments the above metrics along with attributional robustness metrics \citep{attrobust,attrrobustenh}.